MEICHENLIN/michelle-lin.github.io/index.md

 ---

-### Twitter harvesting and Sentiment Analysis
+### Tweet Sentiment Pipeline

-During the COVID-19 pandemic, the Australian residents were ordered into lockdown and a large proportion of the public concerns have been focused on the economic impact that this pandemic would have.
-As a response, the government introduced some economic initiatives such as Jobseeker and Jobkeeper payments to provide economic support for the residents.
+During the COVID-19 pandemic, Australian residents were ordered into lockdown, and a large proportion of public concern focused on the economic impact the pandemic would have.
+In response, the government introduced several economic initiatives, such as JobSeeker and JobKeeper payments, to provide financial support for residents.

-The project investigated in the following topics
+The project investigates the following topics:
-* Observe whether tweets mentioning #jobseeker and #jobkeeper had an overall positive or negative inclination using a sentiment analysis tool [VADER-Sentiment](https://github.com/cjhutto/vaderSentiment) on social media
+* Observing whether tweets mentioning #jobseeker and #jobkeeper show an overall positive or negative inclination using a sentiment analysis tool, [VADER-Sentiment](https://github.com/cjhutto/vaderSentiment), which is specialised for social media
-* Infer which industries are most benefited by these economic schemes by aggregating sentiment for each major city and comparing with a labor market dataset
+* Inferring which industries most benefited from these economic schemes by aggregating sentiment data for each major city and comparing it with a labour market dataset
-* Infer how people's attitude towards the initiatives in a certain period by aggregating historical sentiment by time slots
+* Analysing how public attitudes towards the initiatives changed over time by aggregating historical sentiment across different time periods

 #### Data Flows
-1. Collect live and recent tweets by Twitter search/stream APIs using Python
+1. Collect live and recent tweets using Twitter Search/Stream APIs in Python
-2. Enrich the tweets using Python sentiment library
+2. Enrich the tweets using a Python-based sentiment analysis library
-3. Store processed tweets into the distributed CouchDB nodes
+3. Store processed tweets in distributed CouchDB nodes
-4. Visualise tweets on a dashboard implemented by Node.js and Bootstrap
+4. Visualise the tweets on a dashboard implemented with Node.js and Bootstrap

 <img src="images/twitter-data-flow.png?raw=true"/>

 #### Automated Cloud Deployment
-* Ansible orchestration with Docker containers
+* Using Ansible playbook to run Docker containers

 <img src="images/twitter-deployment.png?raw=true"/>

 #### Dashboard Visualisation
+* Time-based vs. location-based sentiment analysis

 <img src="images/sentiment.png?raw=true"/>